yowger/react-products/README.md

 ```

 ## 🛡️ Auth0 Role Management and Role Assignment
 Be sure Auth0 is configured to assign roles to get access to authorized routes and features such as edit/update post and or comments.

-✅ **Post-Login Action to Assign Default Role:**
+**Assign Default Role**

 ```javascript
 exports.onExecutePostLogin = async (event, api) => {